bar0by/HackingtoshHibernate/README.md

 # HackingtoshHibernate by bar0by
-This package contains two scripts and an older version of pmset, I created them for my personal use.
+This package contains two scripts and an older version of pmset(from Yosemite), I created them for my personal use.
 This works somehow like DeepSleep from: http://www.axoniclabs.com/DeepSleep/.
 I use it when I want to shutdown the computer, but save all my work